monkeython/multipla/README.rst

 ..     :target: https://pypi.python.org/pypi/pluggable_package/
 ..     :alt: Supported Python implementations

-The purpose of this module is to setup a package/sub-package/module for a dead simple plugin system.
-Is there a way to quickly setup your module for plugins?
+The purpose of this module is to setup a package/sub-package for a dead simple plugin system.
+Is there a way to quickly setup your package for plugins?
 Is it also easy to use for you and third party developers?
 I don't know, but I know what I like: package and modules as namespaces or containers.
-So, let me show you my idea.
+So a ``pluggable_package`` is namespace package which also is an entry point for plugins.

 I wanted something that let me write code like this:

 .. code-block:: python

-   from cereal import content_types
+   import pluggable_package
+   content_types = pluggable_package.import_package('cereal.content_types')

    def to_json(object):
        content_type = content_types.get('application/json')